 If you are unsure of the store’s policy, don’t be afraid to ask!
 Most franchises also have their coupon policies posted online, so that can be a handy reference for checking initially.

 Using multiples of the same coupon will depend on the fine print of the individual coupon.
 Always be sure to read the fine print of each coupon to be sure that it is being used properly.
-If the coupon states:
+As of now, the only store which allows the use of more than one coupon per item is London Drugs and each coupon must have a different bar code.

 Limit One Per Person/Customer/Household: This simply means just what it says!
 The coupon is supposed to be a single, one-time offer.